Program

 10.00-10.45 |

-Tripartite action (semi-plenary session: Kilimanjaro) Action against child labour calls for strong alliances based on social dialogue.
+Tripartite action Action against child labour calls for strong alliances based on social dialogue.
 Industry and trade union action is most effective if carried out in tandem, reaching down the value and supply chains to the informal economy.
 In this session good practices in this area will be showcased and guidance of how to adapt these models to changing contexts will be provided.
-The panel will be chaired by Mr. Kari Tapiola (ILO).
-The panel will consist of Mrs Eugenia Ganea (representative of the Employers’ Group), a representative of the Workers’ Group, and representatives of Global Union Federations and Multinational Enterprises.

 |